P/E RATIO: [PASS]

 This strategy looks at the rate which earnings grow and evaluates this rate of growth from different angles.
 The 4 tests immediately following are detailed below.

-If the growth rate of the prior three quarter's earnings, 104.26%, (versus the same three quarters a year earlier) is less than the growth rate of the current quarter earnings, 1128.57%, (versus the same quarter one year ago) then the stock passes.
+If the growth rate of the prior three quarter's earnings, 0.88%, (versus the same three quarters a year earlier) is greater than the growth rate of the current quarter earnings, -271.43%, (versus the same quarter one year ago) then the stock fails, with one exception: if the growth rate in earnings between the current quarter and the same quarter one year ago is greater than 30%, then the stock would pass.
+The growth rate over this period for DEPO is -271.4%, and it would therefore fail this test.

-The EPS growth rate for the current quarter, 1128.57% must be greater than or equal to the historical growth which is 12.35%.
-DEPO would therefore pass this test.
+The EPS growth rate for the current quarter, -271.43% must be greater than or equal to the historical growth which is 75.03%.
+Since this is not the case DEPO would therefore fail this test.

 EARNINGS PERSISTENCE: [FAIL]

-The final important criterion in this approach is that Earnings Growth be at least 15% per year.
-DEPO's long-term growth rate of 12.35%, Based on the average of the 3 and 4 year historical EPS growth rates using the current fiscal year EPS estimate, fails the minimum required.
+One final earnings test required is that the long-term earnings growth rate must be at least 15% per year.
+DEPO's long-term growth rate of 75.03%, Based on the average of the 3 and 4 year historical EPS growth rates, passes this test.

 A final criterion is that a company must not have a high level of debt.
 A high level of total debt, due to high interest expenses, can have a very negative effect on earnings if business moderately turns down.
 If a company does have a high level, an investor may want to avoid this stock altogether.
-DEPO's Debt/Equity (8.20%) is not considered high relative to its industry (73.50%) and passes this test.
+DEPO's Debt/Equity (234.35%) is considered high relative to its industry (109.83%) and fails this test.